East Coast Jets Flight 81: Accident

 At 9:45 am, Flight 81 was cleared for landing, and the aircraft touched down on assigned runway 30.
-Noticing that there was insufficient runway length remaining for the jet to stop, the crew decided to go around.
+Noticing that insufficient runway length remained for the jet to stop, the crew decided to go around.
 As it began to take off again, the aircraft overran the end of the runway, and the right wing impacted elements of the Approach Lighting System.
 This caused the aircraft to bank hard to the right until it was upside down before crashing into a cornfield 2400 ft from the runway.
 Seven occupants died on impact.
 One passenger initially survived the crash, but she died less than two hours later in a hospital.

 Investigation

 The National Transportation Safety Board (NTSB) investigators concluded that the aircraft crashed due to a failed go-around.
 As the jet had no flight data recorder on board, NTSB investigators used the aircraft's cockpit voice recorder and eyewitness accounts.
 Possible hydroplaning due to the wet runway was discussed but ruled out later on.
-Investigators determined that the pilots hadn't begun the go-around earlier before overrunning Runway 30.
+Investigators determined that the pilots had not begun the go-around earlier before overrunning Runway 30.
 The pilots failed to apply full brakes and moved the airbrake handle to the OPEN position (airbrakes only partially extended) instead of first selecting flaps 45 degrees and then the proper airbrake DUMP position (making airbrakes fully extended and flaps extended further to 75 degrees) during the landing, which would have safely brought the aircraft to a stop even after it overran the runway.
 The pilots were also criticized because they continued their attempt to go-around after overrunning the runway.
 The NTSB cited the pilots' error in attempting a go-around as the primary cause of the accident, concluding that the aircraft would have come to rest within the runway safety margins.
 The NTSB cited other contributing causes and issued a series of recommendations.